 And you can even use it for animation!

-An Amazing tool for the creation of vector illustrations, logos and much more.
 Both Photoshop and Illustrator and, really, any Adobe software is commonly used by most companies.
 So if you want to grab a job in one of those companies later down the line, I would highly recommend you learn them at some point!

 The same downside as the previous one: a monthly subscription.